Jiuso1/fosfoyesos/README.md

 fosfoyesos.info is also possible thanks to José Enrique Martín Domínguez and Juan Pedro Bolívar Raya.
 They have taught us many ideas, and we're delighted to bring them to people.

-## To do
+## To do now

-- Complete all topics.
-- Multilingüal support.
-- Spread the word.
+1. Complete "Can phosphogypsum be recycled and valorized?" section.
+2. Contact Prayon.

 ## Contact